Newest Post: Obsession (2025) Review

 I highly recommend watching this movie, I myself plan on watching it a few more times just to see what details I missed the first go around.
 Well done and much applause to the director, Mark Mylod, and the excellent cast.

-Seperated on dedicated pages by subgenres in a similar set-up to this page.
+Seperated onto dedicated pages by subgenres in a similar set-up to this page.

 By Subgenre Middlings (info above): Reviews seperated onto different pages by horror subgenres in a similar set-up to this middling reviews page.